Healthy Eating To Help Prevent Injury

 Fat gets a bad rep everywhere, but little do most people know that they need to have fat in their diet to create cell membranes healthy enough to resist damage during exercise.

-Certain kinds of "good fat" can also prevent small injuries from turning into big ones as it was observed in this study by the University of Buffalo.
+Certain kinds of "good fat" can also prevent small injuries from turning into big ones as was observed in this study by the University of Buffalo.

 Calcium and iron

-At the micronutrient level, your body not getting enough of vitamins and minerals can be linked to injuries.
+At the micronutrient level, your body not getting enough vitamins and minerals can be linked to injuries.
 For example, research says that calcium intake plays an enormous role in contributing to bone density.
 Studies on animals have shown that deficiency of calcium is a cause of osteoporosis, which can be reversed by restoring calcium levels.

 So, if calcium is essential for bone health, any deficiency may put you more at risk.
 An adult should take about 1000 to 1300 mg daily, but we usually consume only 500 to 700 mg every day.